Gardens & Conservatory

 The Rose Garden

-The Education and Library Complex is the heart of learning at the Garden.
-The building is comprised of three main sections: 1) the Charles F. Gillette Education Center featuring classroom and laboratory space; 2) the Lora M. Robins Library housing our 5,000-volume book collection, journals, and herbarium, along with reading and research rooms, and 3) the Joan Massey Conference Center with a multi-use auditorium and meeting spaces
+The Kelly Education Center is the heart of learning at the Garden.
+The building is comprised of three main sections: 1) the Charles F. Gillette Education Center featuring classroom and laboratory space; 2) the Lora M. Robins Library housing our 5,000-volume book collection, journals, and herbarium, along with reading and research rooms, and 3) the Joan Massey Conference Center with a multi-use auditorium and meeting spaces.

 The Conservatory is the "Jewel of the Garden."
 This 11,000 square-foot complex houses exotic and unusual plants from around the world in its permanent collection and features beautiful seasonal displays.
 Crowned by a 63-foot-tall dome, the Conservatory includes a central Palm House, a semi-tropical wing featuring our orchid collection, and two wings with changing themed displays full of seasonal color and interest.